DTLSServer Class

 If there are no events to process when DoEvents is called, the class will wait for the amount of time specified here before returning.
 The default value is 20.

-UseInternalSecurityAPI: Tells the class whether or not to use the system security libraries or an internal implementation.
+UseInternalSecurityAPI: Whether or not to use the system security libraries or an internal implementation.

-When set to false, this class will use the system security libraries by default to perform cryptographic functions where applicable.
+When set to false, the class will use the system security libraries by default to perform cryptographic functions where applicable.

 Setting this configuration setting to true tells the class to use the internal implementation instead of using the system security libraries.